How SPNT Works

 Decision Intelligence Layer.Reads the substrate and produces written analysis.
 Five structured reasoning outputs (Operational Digest, Prioritization Output, Consequence Analysis, Remediation Sequence, Confidence Assessment) plus an autonomous research engine that investigates concerning patterns on its own.
 Every claim cites the substrate records it's based on.

-Four product capabilities.
+Ten product capabilities.
 They are not separate products that happen to share a UI.
-They are four ways of reading from and writing to the same substrate.
+They are ten ways of reading from and writing to the same substrate.

-Governance (REGULATIVA).
-Continuous compliance monitoring across 35 frameworks and 3,144 obligations.
+Governance (Regulativa).
+Continuous compliance monitoring across 35+ frameworks and 3,000+ obligations.
 Every substrate finding, every control health record, every telemetry event is mapped to the obligations it affects, in real time.
 Evidence packets are generated from the substrate on demand.

 Deployment